NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ## 6: Munitions
 - Maximum radius for explosives is 5 meters for infantry, 10 meters for vehicle main munitions.
 The cooldown timer is 5 seconds for infantry, 3 seconds for vehicles.
 All munitions should be raycasted and may NOT spall (Penetrate hard surfaces).
-- Maximum AT output of an infantryman should not exceed 75 (50?) and 100 for vehicles.
+- Maximum AT output of an infantryman should not exceed 35 for attached launchers, 50 for deployed launchers and 100 for vehicles.
+Reload time for attached and deployed launchers must be at least 5 seconds.
 - No invisible, phantom or seeking bullets.
 Semitransparent bullets are fine.
 - Do not use Agentlist guns, nor full auto raycast.
 - Flak / proximity detonated nonguided munitions may only be fired from a vehicle or armored emplacement, and is only allowed to be used against aircraft.